 1) I've discovered that I may have some mild OCD tendencies, or perhaps just an overdeveloped sense of symmetry and style.
-To give an example, I've taken to sorting the lighter selections into colors based on the classic ROY G. BIV forma
+To give an example, I've taken to sorting the lighter selections into colors based on the classic ROY G. BIV format.
+The effect is similar to that of those pleasing crayon pictures:

 (Credit goes to 'thefonz148' of deviantART)